adaltas/node-each/readme.md

 The return object is an instance of `EventEmitter`.

-The following functions are available:
+The following properties and functions are available:

 -   `parallel`
     The second argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below for more details about the different modes.
+-   `paused`
+    Indicate the state of the current event emitter
+-   `readable`
+    Indicate if the stream will emit more event

 The following events are send: